Daniil-C/game_system/doc/source/start.rst

 * LOG_FILE - path  to file, used for logging (default: package_path/server.log),
 * RESOURCES_VERSION - set resource pack version.
 This value is overriden by value in version.json,
 * RESOURCEPACK - set link for resource pack downloading.
-Not necessary if no NAT, proxy or port forwarding is used.
+If not set, server will use link to its resource server.

 Client start command